openshift-integration/camel-k-example-kafka/readme.md

 ```

 > **Note:** Both `SaslSSLKafkaProducer.java` and `SaslSSLKafkaConsumer.java` files specify a runtime `kafka-clients` maven dependency needed in version `1.3.x` of Camel K. It may not be needed to specify it in future Camel K releases.

+> **Note:** The integration files specify a runtime `kafka-oauth-client` maven dependency provided by Strimzi.
+This is only needed if you run the `SASL/OAUTHBearer` authentication method.
+You may be using a different service or provide your own implementation.

 ## 4. Running a Kafka Consumer integration